Tensions rise as AstraZeneca, EU hold vaccine delivery talks - WTMJ

 Associated Press

-“The representative of AstraZeneca had announced this morning, had informed us this morning, that their participation is not confirmed, is not happening,” said Dana Spinant, the EU Commission’s spokeswoman.

-The spat between AstraZeneca and the EU has raised concerns about vaccine nationalism, as countries desperate to end the pandemic and return to normalcy jockey for limited supplies of the precious vaccine shots.

-The latest disagreement between the two sides came after AstraZeneca rejected the EU’s accusation that the company had failed to honor its commitments to deliver coronavirus vaccines.
-AstraZeneca said the figures in its contract with the EU were targets that couldn’t be met because of problems in rapidly expanding production capacity.
+AstraZeneca Chief Executive Pascal Soriot addressed the dispute for the first time, rejecting the EU’s assertion that the company was failing to honor its commitments to deliver coronavirus vaccines.
+Soriot said delivery figures in AstraZeneca’s contract with the EU were targets, not firm commitments, and they couldn’t be met because of problems in rapidly expanding production capacity.

-Chief Executive Pascal Soriot made the comments in an interview with the Italian newspaper La Repubblica following days of criticism from EU leaders furious about the news that initial shipments from AstraZeneca would be lower than anticipated.
+“Our contract is not a contractual commitment,’’ Soriot said in an interview with the Italian newspaper La Repubblica.

-The Anglo-Swedish drugmaker said last week that it planned to cut initial deliveries in the EU to 31 million doses from 80 million due to reduced yield in the manufacturing process.

-“Our contract is not a contractual commitment,’’ Soriot said.
 “It’s a best effort.
 Basically we said we’re going to try our best, but we can’t guarantee we’re going to succeed.
 In fact, getting there, we are a little bit delayed.”

-AstraZeneca said in a statement that it understands and shares “in the frustration that initial supply volumes of our vaccine delivered to the European Union will be lower than forecast.”

-On Monday, the EU threatened to impose tight export controls within days on COVID-19 vaccines made in the bloc.
+After the interview was published, an EU spokeswoman said AstraZeneca had pulled out of talks Wednesday about problems with vaccine supplies, which AstraZeneca immediately denied.
+Hours later, the EU said talks were back on.

 The EU, which has 450 million citizens and the economic and political clout of the world’s biggest trading bloc, is lagging badly behind countries like Israel and Britain in rolling out coronavirus vaccine shots for its health care workers and most vulnerable people.
 That’s despite having over 400,000 confirmed virus deaths since the pandemic began.

+The official would not say whether not delivering the doses on time would constitute a breach of the deal.
+The official also confirmed that the commission is looking at legal ways to inspect AstraZeneca facilities in Belgium to better understand the production shortages.

+If the company’s U.K. plants are working more efficiently than those on the continent, the EU expects to receive doses made in Britain as provided in the contract, the official said.

-The shortfall of planned deliveries of the AstraZeneca vaccine is coming at the same time as a slowdown in the distribution of Pfizer-BioNTech shots as that company upgrades production facilities at a plant in Belgium.
+The shortfall of planned deliveries of the AstraZeneca vaccine is coming at the same time as a slowdown in the distribution of Pfizer-BioNTech shots as Pfizer upgrades production facilities at a plant in Belgium.

+“There are a lot of emotions running in this process right now, and I can understand it: people want vaccine.
+I want the vaccine too, I want it today,″ Soriot said.
+“But, at the end of the day, it’s a complicated process.″

+In north Wales, a factory manufacturing the Oxford-AstraZeneca vaccine had to be partially evacuated Wednesday after receiving a “suspicious package.”

 Follow all of AP’s pandemic coverage at: